 Eat at Fred’s

-The Johnson family has turned Southern cooking into a major attraction around Plant City, especially now that the legendary Branch Ranch Dining Room has closed.
+The Johnson family has turned Southern cooking into a major attraction in Plant City, especially now that the legendary Branch Ranch Dining Room has closed.
 Fred’s Southern Kitchen is ranked No. 1 of 39 restaurants in Plant City on TripAdvisor.
 1401 W. MLK Blvd., Plant City, FL 33563, (813) 752-7763

 More things to do nearby: